-Students will be invited into the program on the basis of the credentials they submit with their application to Saint Xavier University.
+Students will be invited to apply to the program on the basis of the credentials they submit with their application to Saint Xavier University.
 Other highly motivated students with a keen interest in the program will also have the opportunity to apply.
 All Honors Program candidates will be considered for University scholarships.